Can You Use Glycolic and Lactic Acid Together?

 This peel system really makes your skin look like glass!
 It contains AHAs and a small amount of beta hydroxy acid (BHA) in the form of salicylic acid.
 Most people associate BHA's with oily skin or acne.

-Salicylic acid is found in products like iS Clinical Active Peel because it soothes the skin and boosts the effectiveness of glycolic and lactic acids. this makes it beneficial for aging or non-oily skin by improving texture and reducing irritation.
+Salicylic acid is found in products like iS Clinical Active Peel because it soothes the skin and boosts the effectiveness of glycolic and lactic acids.
+This makes it beneficial for aging or non-oily skin by improving texture and reducing irritation.

 Lactic Acid